DependingOnMood/Solution-For-Remote-Permission-Denied/README.md

 # Solution-For-Remote-Permission-Denied

-solution for remote: Permission to githubuser1/gitrepo1.git denied to githubuser2.
+Solution for remote: Permission to githubuser1/gitrepo1.git denied to githubuser2.

 This really take me a lot of time, and almost all anwsers on the web are not helpful.
 So I think that I should share my experience with this and hopefully wil convenience people.